To-Fujita/Cocos2d_Sample_games/README.md

 -- src/loading.js : It is also given by Cocos2d.js.
 -- src/resource_01.js : In this file, it is assigned resources that are image files, sound files, and etc.
 -- src/stages_01.js: It is some data for puzzle game.
--- src/maze_02.js : It is a program for creating maze.
+-- src/maze_02.js : It is a program for creating maze for Step-7.
 - frameworks: It is a folder for cocos2d.js and their modules.
 - res: It is a folder for providing the background image, tile images, character's graphics and sound files.